ibm-cloud-docs/dr-automation-powervs/pricing-for-cores.md

 {: caption="All processors type pricing" caption-side="bottom"}

-   > **Notes:**
-    Uniform Rate : All processor types, including dedicated, shared uncapped, and shared capped configurations, are billed at the same hourly rate.
+  - **Uniform Rate** : All processor types, including dedicated, shared uncapped, and shared capped  configurations, are billed at the same hourly rate.

-    Usage-Based Billing: Costs are calculated on an hourly basis, and the monthly cost reflects usage for a full month (730 hours).
+  - **Usage-Based Billing**: Costs are calculated on an hourly basis, and the monthly cost reflects usage for a full month (730 hours).

-    Exclusions: DR Automation billing excludes charges for operating systems, storage, and additional resources.
+  - **Exclusions**: DR Automation billing excludes charges for operating systems, storage, and additional resources.

 ## End of billing